jugnumisal/Kubernetes-test-project/README.md

 When you run this command, a new node is spun up with the Jenkins image.
 Run `kubectl get nodes` and you shall see 2 deployments in the list.

 One is our already running nginx container and the other one is our new Jenkins container.

+Now how the blue-green deployment works is that we have 2 consequent deployments running on our cluster.
+We create a new service for this new deployment using the service 2.

+`kubectl create -f service2.yml`

+This will create a new service and it will be attached to the new deployment.

+Now in the live environment, a new deployment environment is create just like this one which is called `green` environment.
+And the old one is called `blue` environment.

+All the final testings are performed on this green environment and if everything seems alright, the existing service of the blue deployment is shifted to the green deployment.

+Go to the `service1.yml` file and change the selector app from `app-v1` to `app-v2`.
+Now run `kubectl apply -f service`.yml`

+This will divert the traffic on the same nginx homepage to Jenkins page.

+This is process of creating a new deployment environment with all it's binaries and libraries, performing testings on it and then switching the traffic to this new deployment is calle **Blue-Green Deployment**.